MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/virtual-interrupts.md

 The remaining parts of this section describe only those aspects of SynIC functionality that are extensions of the local APIC.

-### Local APIC MSR Accesses
+### Local APIC MSR Accesses (x64 Only)

-The hypervisor provides accelerated MSR access to high usage memory mapped APIC registers.
+On x64 platforms, the hypervisor provides accelerated MSR access to high usage memory mapped APIC registers.
 These are the TPR, EOI, and the ICR registers.
 The ICR low and ICR high registers are combined into one MSR.
 For performance reasons, the guest operating system should follow the hypervisor recommendation for the usage of the APIC MSRs.

+These MSRs are not available on ARM64 platforms, where interrupt controller operations are performed through the virtual GIC interface.

 | MSR address      | Register Name       | Description                                                                 |
 |------------------|---------------------|-----------------------------------------------------------------------------|